killsen/openresty-lua-types/lua_types/ngx/ngx_en.md

  }
 ```

 But note that, the [lua_shared_dict](#lua_shared_dict)'s shm storage will not be cleared through a config reload (via the `HUP` signal, for example).
-So if you do *not* want to re-initialize the shm storage in your `init_by_lua` code in this case, then you just need to set a custom flag in the shm storage and always check the flag in your `init_by_lua` code.
+So if you do *not* want to re-initialize the shm storage in your `init_by_lua_block` code in this case, then you just need to set a custom flag in the shm storage and always check the flag in your `init_by_lua_block` code.

 Because the Lua code in this context runs before Nginx forks its worker processes (if any), data or code loaded here will enjoy the [Copy-on-write (COW)](https://en.wikipedia.org/wiki/Copy-on-write) feature provided by many operating systems among all the worker processes, thus saving a lot of memory.

 Do *not* initialize your own Lua global variables in this context because use of Lua global variables have performance penalties and can lead to global namespace pollution (see the [Lua Variable Scope](#lua-variable-scope) section for more details).
-The recommended way is to use proper [Lua module](https://www.lua.org/manual/5.1/manual.html#5.3) files (but do not use the standard Lua function [module()](https://www.lua.org/manual/5.1/manual.html#pdf-module) to define Lua modules because it pollutes the global namespace as well) and call [require()](https://www.lua.org/manual/5.1/manual.html#pdf-require) to load your own module files in `init_by_lua` or other contexts ([require()](https://www.lua.org/manual/5.1/manual.html#pdf-require) does cache the loaded Lua modules in the global `package.loaded` table in the Lua registry so your modules will only loaded once for the whole Lua VM instance).
+The recommended way is to use proper [Lua module](https://www.lua.org/manual/5.1/manual.html#5.3) files (but do not use the standard Lua function [module()](https://www.lua.org/manual/5.1/manual.html#pdf-module) to define Lua modules because it pollutes the global namespace as well) and call [require()](https://www.lua.org/manual/5.1/manual.html#pdf-require) to load your own module files in `init_by_lua_block` or other contexts ([require()](https://www.lua.org/manual/5.1/manual.html#pdf-require) does cache the loaded Lua modules in the global `package.loaded` table in the Lua registry so your modules will only loaded once for the whole Lua VM instance).

 Only a small set of the [Nginx API for Lua](#nginx-api-for-lua) is supported in this context: